dpwolfe/otucha/README.md

 A sample OpenGL program that compiles from C++ to JavaScript using Emscripten

 Developer Setup
 ===========================
-Prerequisites:
-Visual Studio 2013 (only tried with Ultimate so far)
-TODO: A makefile for compilation on linux or with MinGW will be coming to remove the dependency.
+This is currently developed with Visual Studio 2013 Ultimate.
+Eventually a makefile will be created to remove that as a requirement as a step toward compilation with Emscripten.

 Steps: